-As of the date of the accompanying interim consolidated financial statements, the Promissory Note, including interest and extension fee, was in default.
-The principal and interest relating to this Promissory Note is secured by a deed of trust related to the Radcliff Property.
+The Promissory Note, including interest and extension fee, was in default as reported in the Company's June 30, 2018, quarterly financials and accompany Management Discussion and Analysis form.
+The principal and interest relating to that Promissory Note was secured by a deed of trust related to the Radcliff Property.